RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

     {{<image filename="images/rc/account-settings-change-billing-address.png" alt="The Edit account billing address screen." width="80%">}}{{< /image >}}

     {{< note >}}
-Changing the billing address to your account will remove any payment methods associated with the old billing address.
+Changing the billing address for your account will remove any payment methods associated with the old billing address.
 See [Add payment method](#add-payment-method) to learn how to add a payment method back to your account.
     {{< /note >}}

 ## Edit mailing address

 To edit the mailing address associated with a payment method:

-1. In the Redis Cloud [admin portal](https://app.redislabs.com/), select **Billing & Payments** and then select the **Payment Methods** tab.
+1. In the Redis Cloud [admin console](https://app.redislabs.com/), select **Billing & Payments** and then select the **Payment Methods** tab.

 2. Select the **Credit Card options** menu and select **Edit mailing address**.